Local(ish) gravity theories in conformal superspace: Conclusions

-Indeed, I believe that these features already make these theories extremely interesting as a toy model, irrespective of having the correct classical limit.\footnote{Most quantum gravity theories have \emph{also} the problem of matching known physics.
+Indeed, I believe that these features already make these theories extremely interesting as a toy model, irrespective of having the correct classical limit,\footnote{Most quantum gravity theories have \emph{also} the problem of matching known physics.
 String theory doesn\rq{}t \textit{explicitly} recover the full Standard Model and Loop Quantum gravity and spin foams don\rq{}t recover realistic Einstein space-times in the appropriate limits.
-Asymptotic safety is on better grounds on this respect, since it is more in line with an effective field theory approach.}
+Asymptotic safety is on better grounds on this respect, since it is more in line with an effective field theory approach.} and many of the features studied here are clearly applicable to shape dynamics.